Taieri Mouth

-It gained a little notoriety or sadness in the 1990s as the place where the father of murder suspect David Bain worked.
+It gained a little notoriety or sadness in the 1990s, relating to the Bain family murders, as the place where Robin Bain worked as the school principal.

 History

 There was a Māori occupation site at Taieri Mouth, with moa bones, indicating it was from the Moa Hunter (early) period of Māori culture.

-According to oral tradition in the early 18th century Tuwiriroa moved from Tititea on the Kawarau River near modern Queenstown and built a pa, Motupara, near Taieri Mouth.
-A rival, Tukiauau, had already built a pa, Whakaraupuka, inland on the Taieri Plain by Lake Waihola.
+According to oral tradition in the early 18th century Tuwiriroa moved from Mount Aspiring / Tititea on the Kawarau River near modern Queenstown and built a pā, Motupara, near Taieri Mouth.
+A rival, Tukiauau, had already built a pā, Whakaraupuka, inland on the Taieri Plain by Lake Waihola.
 Tuwiriroa had a daughter Haki Te Kura, famous for swimming across Lake Wakatipu.
 Tukiauau had a handsome son Korokiwhiti.
-The daughter and son now fell in love but the woman's father, the chief of the Taieri Mouth pa, disapproved.
+The daughter and son now fell in love but the woman's father, the chief of the Taieri Mouth pā, disapproved.
 The young man's father was a hunted man.
 Hearing his enemies had discovered his whereabouts he decided to abandon the upriver settlement and move his people further south.
 As they came down the river in their canoes the distraught young woman attempted to jump from a rock into her lover's craft but struck the prow and was killed.
 Adding insult to injury her head was severed and held up angrily to her people on the shore as the flotilla passed by to the sea.
 There were repercussions and Tukiauau and his son were pursued and eventually killed.

 Maori occupation continued and Edward Shortland recorded a small settlement on the site in 1843 and Maori were still living here in 1850.
 An early European settler was a former whaler, 'The Hermit of Taieri Mouth' (also known as John Bull) whose real name was John Edward O'Neil.
 He is remembered for his boisterous ways and prodigious strength.

+On 4 July 2024 the area saw the finding of a deceased intact 5 m male blackish-silver specimen of the almost unknown Mesoplodon traversii (spade-toothed whale) was washed ashore.